Agentic Software Engineering: Foundational Pillars and a Research Roadmap: From Agency to Autonomy: A Hierarchical Framework for AI in SE

 \section{From Agency to Autonomy: A Hierarchical Framework for AI in SE}

-To situate the SASE vision within the broader evolution of AI in SE, it is crucial to formalize the progression of intelligent SE (aka the integration of AI capabilities in the SE field).
+To situate the SASE vision within the broader evolution of AI in SE, it is crucial to formalize the progression of intelligent SE (i.e., the integration of AI capabilities into SE).
 Just as the automotive industry relies on standardized autonomy levels to chart progress in self-driving~\citep{serban2020standard}, we need a comparable framework in SE.
 We first must distinguish between \textbf{agency}, defined as the capacity of a system to act and execute plans to achieve a given goal, and \textbf{autonomy}, which represents the capacity of a system to self-govern and independently formulate those goals.
-This distinction allows us to formulate a hierarchical framework, analogous to the SAE Levels for autonomous driving, that classifies AI capabilities from simple assistance to full automation.
+This distinction allows us to formulate a hierarchical framework, analogous to the [R2.3]{Society of Automotive Engineers (SAE)} Levels\footnote{\url{https://www.sae.org/standards/j3016\_202104-taxonomy-definitions-terms-related-driving-automation-systems-road-motor-vehicles}} for autonomous driving, that classifies AI capabilities from simple assistance to full automation.
 Our presented framework below helps to situate and clarify the transition from AI-Augmented SE (SE 2.0) to the Agentic SE (SE 3.0) era that is the focus of this paper.